How to Make the Most of Your Neighborhood Run

 Poor running shoes can cause podiatric problems and can also make running a lot less enjoyable.
-Invest in a good pair of running shoes (shoes that are specifically made for running) that are designed for your type of feet, whether your have flat feet, wide feet or feet that pronate.
+Invest in a good pair of running shoes (shoes that are specifically made for running) that are designed for your type of feet, whether you have flat feet, wide feet, or feet that pronate.
 Buying insoles can also increase comfort and decrease the likelihood of foot and lower leg problems.

 5. Ramp up the intensity

 Work your glutes, calves, abs, and other muscles by incorporating other exercises into your run.
 Pick routes with inclined streets or hills with paths to get more out of your run.
 Consider adding strengthening exercises such as lunges or jump squats to some of the beginnings or ends of your runs.

 If you’re new to running or have prior injuries, start out with walking or light jogging and only run in short intervals.
 One trick is to choose landmarks (such as a very large tree, a gas station, a park bench, etc.) and run from landmark to landmark, then walk, jog, lunge or squat to the next landmark.